json-everything/json-everything-docs/_docs/yaml/basics.md

 > This library will get JSON into the `YamlNode` model.
 You'll need to understand how to get that back into a string using *YamlDotNet*.
 Link to their docs above.
 {: .prompt-info }

+## Ahead of Time (AOT) compatibility {#aot}

+_Yaml2JsonNode_ v2 includes updates to support [Native AOT applications](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/).
+However, since YamlDotNet does not provide AOT compatibility, this library also cannot provide compatibility.

+The methods in this library have been decorated with the appropriate attributes to generate warnings when compiling in an AOT context.